Clinical Outcomes (Epidemiology) Track

 Supported by an NIH T32 training grant, this 4-year program provides advanced training in epidemiology and health outcomes research, including coursework leading to an MSCR degree at the Gillings School of Public Health at UNC.
 Candidates complete clinical training in adult or pediatric gastroenterology, their MSCR degree program, and advanced training in a clinical area of interest (such as inflammatory bowel disease or transplant hepatology) during this 4-year program.

 The Epidemiology and Outcomes Program is supported, in part, by a training grant from the NIH.
-Fellows in the program spend 4 years in training – a typical schedule starts with 12 months of clinical gastroenterology and hepatology, followed by 18 months of research completing a MSCR degree, followed by completion of 6 months clinical gastroenterology and hepatology.
-The 4th year includes 6 months of research and 6 months of clinical advanced training in a content area of interest (such as IBD or esophageal diseases).
+Fellows in the program spend 4 years in training – a typical schedule starts with 24 months of clinical gastroenterology and hepatology, followed by 24 months on the training grant completing a MSCR degree with protected research time and specialty clinical training.
+For example, trainees can integrate advanced training in esophageal diseases or inflammatory bowel disease during their 4th year of fellowship.
 The 4th year can be used to complete transplant hepatology training as well.

 The program takes advantage of unique and considerable institutional strengths in epidemiology and digestive disease research.
 A diverse, experienced, multidisciplinary faculty has been assembled to provide trainees with expert guidance in epidemiology, biostatistics, health policy, and outcomes research.